Grzegorz Pajestka Workplace Social Courage Scale– psychometric evaluation of the tool and preliminary evidence of its validity

 Tools

 Social courage.
-The shortened Scale of Social Courage at Work, Polish version (WSCS-PL) was used.
+The shortened Workplace Social Courage Scale Polish version (WSCS-PL) was used.
 The scale was described in Study 1.

 Psychological courage.
-The Courage Scale (Norton, Weiss, 2009) is used to measure courage understood as perseverance or persistence despite feeling fear.
+The Courage Measure (Norton, Weiss, 2009) was used to measure courage understood as perseverance or persistence despite feeling fear.
 The current study used its shortened version, which is superior to the full version in terms of psychometric properties (Howard, Alipour, 2014).
 The scale in the Polish language version has good psychometric properties, and its criterion validity has been behaviorally verified (Pajestka, 2023).
 The tool consists of six items, rated on a 7-point Likert-type scale (1 = strongly disagree to 7 = strongly agree).
-An example statement is: “I try to face my fears.”
+An example statement is: “I tend to face my fears.”

 Personality.
 Personality traits: extraversion, agreeableness, conscientiousness, emotional stability and intellect were measured using the IPIP-BFM-20 questionnaire (Topolewska et al., 2014).
 The questionnaire is a shortened version of the IPIP-BFM-50 questionnaire (Goldberg, 1992), measuring the Big Five personality traits from a lexical perspective.
 IPIP-BFM-20 consists of 20 items (four for each of the measured features), to which the examined person responds using a 5-point scale (1 = describes me completely incorrectly, 5 = describes me completely accurately).